Travel/POI: Bryce Canyon National Park (布萊斯峽谷國家公園), Utah - Introductions, Sunrise Point, Queen's Garden, Navajo Loop Trail, Sunset Point

 Photo Date: 1997.07

-We started our morning at Zion National Park on September 17, 2017 and by the time we drove to Bryce Canyon National Park it was 3pm.
+We started our morning at Zion National Park on September 17, 2017, and by the time we arrived at Bryce Canyon National Park, it was 3 p.m.
 We parked at Sunset Point and took the Navajo Loop Trail.
-In retrospect, had it not been for my daughter's encouragement and persuasion, we probably would not have been able to walk such a steep path and appreciate the beauty of Bryce Canyon National Park in depth.
-I really want to thank her for being with us and helping us to build such wonderful memories and experiences.
+In retrospect, had it not been for my daughter's encouragement and persuasion, we probably wouldn't have been able to walk such a steep path or fully appreciate the beauty of Bryce Canyon National Park.
+I’m truly grateful to her for being with us and helping us create such wonderful memories and experiences.

 2017年9月17日我們早上先去錫安國家公園 (Zion National Park),等到開車到布萊斯峽谷國家公園的時候已經下午3點了。我們停車在日落點 (Sunset Point),然後走納瓦霍環路步道 (Navajo Loop Trail)。現在回想起來,要不是我女兒的鼓勵及慫恿,我們大概也走不動這麼陡的路,也不能更深入欣賞布萊斯峽谷國家公園的美,我真的要感謝她和我們在一起並幫助我們建立如此美好的回憶和經歷。